 What you eat and drink before scuba diving is important for giving you the energy to perform the dive.
-Dehydration is a major issue because it leads to an increased risk of decompression sickness.
+Dehydration is a major issue because it leads to an increased risk of decompression sickness and muscle cramps.
 If you will be performing multiple dives in a day, what you eat and drink after a dive is equally important to help you recover and fuel you for the next dive.
 However, what if you were doing a single, long dive where you think you might get thirsty or hungry during it?

 The answer is that you can eat and drink underwater.
 Fish do it, so why can’t we?
 Eating is straightforward – you can eat a light snack, such as a chocolate bar, underwater.
 Just be prepared for the extra saltiness and also to thoroughly clean your regulator afterwards.
 Drinking water is also straightforward depending on your setup.
 You can have a water container connected to a hose and an outlet that only opens when you suck on it.
 You can drink from a juice box using a straw.
 You can also have a carbonated bottle drink by opening it upside down, covering the opening with your thumb, shaking it, and letting it squirt into your mouth.